carsdotcom/skelebot/docs/jobs.md

  - **help** - Text that will be displayed when the -h (--help) parameter is passed
  - **mappings** - Volume maps for docker run in one of the two formats supported: [{project-folder}, {local-folder}:{container-folder}]
  - **ignores** - A list of files, folders, or regex patterns to ignore from the Docker build context
- - **args** - List of arguments for the job that are passed to the underlying script in the order specified
+ - **args** - List of required arguments for the job that are passed to the underlying script in the order specified
    - **name** - The name of the argument
-   - **default** - A default value for the argument if none is provided
    - **choices** - A list of avaialable options for the argument
+   - **help** - A message displayed in the help output to describe what the argument does
  - **params** - List of parameters for the job.
 Parameters are optional and provided using their name (ex: --param 123)
    - **name** - The name of the parameter
    - **alt** - Shorthand name for the parameter, generally a single letter (ex: -p 123)
    - **default** - A default value for the parameter if none is provided
    - **choices** - A list of avaialable options for the parameter
    - **isBoolean** - If this is set to True, the param will be treated as boolean and only requires the name or alt value to be set
+   - **help** - A message displayed in the help output to describe what the parameter does

 Executing a job is as simple as passing the job name to the Skelebot command.